plunify/InTime/README.md

 ### Option B - Run in a terminal (linux) or command prompt shell (windows)

 **For linux**
+You can either run it directly in the terminal or use the shell script `start_intime_linux_shell.sh`.
+Similar to the tcl script, you will need to configure your environment in the shell script before you run it.

+To run it directly, enter
 ```/vol1/tools/intime/intime.sh -mode batch -platform minimal -project /vol2/yourproject.xpr -vendor_toolchain vivado -vendor_toolchain_version 2018.3.0 -s /vol2/intimeflow.tcl```

 **For Windows**